younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/06_Historical_Validation.md

-# SECTION 6 — MAS Was the First: Substrate Engineering Is Already a Decade Overdue
+# SECTION 6 — MAS Was the First: AI Substrate Engineering Is Already a Decade Overdue

 The structural mismatch enterprises face with AI today is not new.
 The first global-scale AI adjudication environment existed long before LLMs: **Marketing Algorithmic Systems (MAS).**